🎯 Semantic Entropy#

 [9]:

-response | discrete_entropy_value | discrete_confidence_score | sampled_responses | prompt | tokenprob_entropy_value | tokenprob_confidence_score | |
+| response | sampled_responses | prompt | discrete_entropy_value | discrete_confidence_score | tokenprob_entropy_value | tokenprob_confidence_score | |

 ## 3. Evaluate Hallucination Detection Performance

 To evaluate hallucination detection performance, we ‘grade’ the responses against an answer key.
-Note the math_postprocessor
+Note the check_letter_match function is specific to our task (multiple choice).
+If you are using your own prompts/questions, update the grading method accordingly.

 [10]: